Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/Analysis and methodology/README.md

   <img width="525" height="279" alt="image" src="https://github.com/user-attachments/assets/ee6c12e2-4a73-47d2-a56f-4625acd40cba" />

-- This tooltip was then used during the whole analysis process
+- This tooltip was then used during the whole analysis process in all different visuals I created.

-### 3.3 Visualizing the groups
+#### 3.3 Visualizing the groups
 - From my grouping measure **potentiaali** that I made in part 3.1, I created a visual that showcased each group in a scatterplot.
 - The scatterplot compared avg-age of counties on their median income.